amdexa/arm-api-server/README.md

 # DEPRECATED - 7th May 2020
-This is no longer developed. only 5% of original planned work complated.
+This is no longer developed. only 5% of original planned work completed.

 # Accounts receivable management API server
 This is an example accounts receivable management API built with Spring Boot 2.
 We started with reverse engineering a popular ARM application (using a swagger file available publicly) and we limited it only to  generate the application skelton and  we decided to continue with our own implementation, So no copyright infringement intended